 - For Advanced Cancer: In cases of metastatic breast cancer, hormone therapy can help control the disease and improve quality of life.

-This treatment can be used alone or in combination with other therapies, such as chemotherapy or radiation.
+This treatment can be used alone or in combination with other therapies, such as chemotherapy cancer or radiation.

 Benefits